modo-lv/oni-mod-demolish-neutronium/README.md

 ## Description
 Allows removing Neutronium tiles with the Dig command.

+Tired of uneven map edges and geyser platforms messing with your room layouts?
+Always wanted to run a pipe or a wire directly under a volcano?
+Now you can!

-The demolishing requires Superduperhard Digging skill, takes 5 times longer than digging Obsidian, and does not create debris (no Neutronium to collect).
+Demolishing Neutronium requires Superduperhard Digging skill, takes over 5 times longer than digging Obsidian and does not create debris (no Neutronium to collect).

 ## Installation